QuixoteSystems/nostrastic/README.md

 Bridge to publish Nostr posts and send/receive DMs over LoRa using a Meshtastic device.

-Note: This is a Beta version and I am still debugging and improving the code.
+Note: This is a Beta version (Proof of Concept), so I am still debugging and improving the code.
 PRs are welcomed.

 # First steps